Configuration

 • Related Articles

-Veracity Learning offers several ways to generate custom dashboards.
-At the most basic level, you can place widgets (graphs or tables) on a dashboard page.
-Each widget is customizable with a set of options like what actor, what object or what verb to ...
+The Veracity Learning LRS offers several ways to generate custom dashboards.
+At the most basic level, you can place widgets (charts or lists) on a dashboard page.
+You can customize each widget with a set of options like what actor, what object, or ...

 • Single Sign On (SSO) Integration